 Why is this important?
 Because it means that most of the questions have been answered in advance.
 This is one of the secrets to a smooth and stress-free life.

 Make most of the decisions about activity in advance, and life just seems to move along more smoothly.
 It relieves stress and anxiety for kids, even if they argue against it.

 Tip #2: Take advantage of the leverage you have available.

 What do I mean by this?
 Set up a daily plan that includes a “work, then play” component.
-If you are home with the kids every day, make sure that they take on some responsibilities each and every day, before they are free to begin play.
-While this may not happen on Christmas morning of course, there will be many other mornings where this can apply.
+If you are home with the kids every day, make sure that they take on some responsibilities every day, before they are free to begin play.
+While this may not happen on Christmas morning, of course, there will be many other mornings where this can apply.

 Repeat this after lunch, with some type of more structured activity or responsibility before free time in the afternoon.

 After dinner, it’s a bit more of the same.
 Make life easier by having dinner, followed by a bath, clean-up, and then free (play) time before bedtime.

 See the pattern?
 Keep using your leverage.
 Get the little responsibilities done first, and then playtime becomes the natural reward for taking care of business.
 This can make your life easier, and the sense of structure helps to keep children in an environment that feels predictable and comfortable.

 Tip #3: Set limits on behavior – with consequences, not words and threats.